bearium/SYSC3303-Group-7/doc/README.txt

 SYSC 3303 Term Project.
-L1G7 s- Iteration 1
+L1G7 - Iteration 1

 TO IMPORT THE PROJECT INTO ECLIPSE
 1. Import project from archive file into Eclipse